 To avoid relapse after active treatment all our patients get lingual retainers – thin wires bonded to the back of the frontal teeth.
 These are often combined with a removable retainer to be worn mainly at night, but sometimes even in daytime.
 We recommend that the fixed retainers stay on for several years after the active treatment.

 Modern orthodontic appliances are very mild to the teeth, but sometimes there can be a slight apical root resorption, which is not harmful to the teeth.
 In rare cases, often closely related to a canine that have failed to erupt, the root resorption can be more serious.
 Poor oral hygiene can result in premature removal of the appliance to prevent damage to the teeth (tooth decay and gingivitis).

 Most of our patients are children and adolescents under the age of 19 with a payment garantee (”betalningsgaranti”) from Region Skåne.
 The ”betalningsgaranti” is issued by ”Enheten för tandvårdsstyrning” after an assessment has been made by an orthodontist, if the malocclusion is assessed to meet the requirements for free care.
 Children and adolescents with milder malocclusions, who are not recieving a ”betalningsgaranti” are required to pay for their own treatment.
 These patients usually come through referral from their GP or contact us directly.
-Adults are often referred from their GP but in many cases they also contact us directly, often via the web.
+Adults are often referred from their GP but in many cases they also contact us directly.